Emma Thompson ‘I feel like I look my age and I don’t mind that’

 Gone are the days when “being old” was a negative thing.
 Turning this concept of ageing on its head is thanks to an army of female stars speaking out about how fantastic they feel as each year ticks by.
 And, Emma Thompson is no exception.

 Oooh, we just love Emma Thompson.
-Not only is she an amazing actress but someone we just know we’d have a riot with if we sat down over a cup of tea (or a glass of wine).
+Not only is she an amazing actor but someone we just know we’d have a riot with if we sat down over a cup of tea (or a glass of wine).

-Never one to shy away from anything, Emma has been talking recently about how she feels about approaching 60 in a celebrity world where youth and perfect appearances have always been a star’s biggest currency.
+Never one to shy away from anything, Emma has been talking recently about how she feels about approaching 60 in a world where youth and perfect appearances have always been a star’s biggest currency.

 Why Emma is shunning cosmetic surgery